niemanne/Reaction-wheel/build_log.md

     - placed on the shaft of the motor
     - designed to simulate inertial load for initial test spinning

+### Topics Studied
+- prototyping techniques with LEDOs
+- motor shaft alignment considerations

 ### Notes:
 This initial prototyping emphasized conveinence - parts were limited so the test rig was created using household items and LEGO components.
 While a temporary measure, this step allows early testing and software management before commiting to a final flywheel desing.

 A picture of the test rig has been added in '/media/' for documentation.

+## 7/24/2025 - initial testing
+Double-check the flywheel is properly balanced and attached firmly to the motor shaft.

+Ensure the motor is mounted securely to avoid wobble or misalignment.

+Run basic spin tests at low speeds, observe behavior (vibration, noise, smoothness).

+Note any issues and start thinking about how to troubleshoot or improve.